Content

 > Look up any words and terms that you are not familiar with

-Paternity after birth and until the child is 28 days old - if you are not married
+Paternity/Co-motherhood after birth and until the child is 28 days old - if you are not married

 Online declaration

-You can apply online by completing the Care and Responsibility Declaration on borger.dk.
+To apply for joint custody you can apply online by completing the Care and Responsibility Declaration on borger.dk.
 You must both sign the declaration with your MitID.
 The declaration is automatically sent to the mother's local parish.
 If the mother lives in the Southern part of Jutland, it is automatically sent to the municipality in the Southern part of Jutland who registered the birth.

 > Find your registrar